-DLUHC financial support and capitalisation direction
+Government financial support and capitalisation directive

-The Council's finances were closely reviewed as part of the 2021/22 budget setting process including its reserves, the future risks and challenges faced by the Council as a result of COVD-19 and other service pressures.
-This includes identifying significant funding gaps for 2021/22 and future years, for which plans continue to be developed in order to address these gaps.
+The Council's finances were closely reviewed as part of the 2022/23 budget setting process including its reserves, the future risks and challenges faced by the Council as a result of the economic climate.
+This includes identifying significant funding gaps in future years, for which plans continue to be developed in order to address these gaps.
 In order to both maintain its resilience in the face of ongoing and future financial pressures and deliver a major change programme to transform its services, the Council will need to access additional financial resources.
-Capitalisation is a process that allows Councils to treat certain revenue (day-to-day) costs as capital expenditure and hence to spread those costs over a number of years to avoid further reduction in reserves, which are required to fund a major change programme.
+Capitalisation is a process that allows local authorities to treat certain revenue (day-to-day) costs as capital expenditure and hence to spread those costs over a number of years to avoid further reduction in reserves, which are required to fund a major change programme.
+Similar to other local authorities, the Council took the opportunity to hold discussions with the Department for Levelling Up, Housing and Communities (the Department) about seeking permission for a Capitalisation Directive to help in dealing with 2023/24 deficit.